Posted 23/09/2019

 The reason why the SA-607F2 current amplifier has low noise is because the noise generated by the components that make up the current amplifier is very low.
 In general, the noise in the low frequency region of the current amplifier is determined by the thermal noise from the feedback resistor and the input equivalent noise current density of the first stage amplifier.
 The amplifier used in the NF’s SA-600 / CA-650 / CA-550 series is an original amplifier designed by combining discrete components to reduce noise.

-Regarding hum noise, since the current amplifier of company C has a built-in power supply, hum noise is easily mixed.
-On the other hand, since the NF SA-600 series can be installed away from the power supply, it is possible to reduce mixed hum noise.
+On the other hand, since the NF SA-600 series can be installed away from the power supply, it is

 Related keywords : Ultra low noise amplifier, LNA